samlynndavis/Bodiless-JS-Chris/packages/bodiless-schema-org/doc/Product.md

       },
     ```

-01. Set provider; you should define the schema provider in your page structure template:
+01. Step 3: Set provider; you should define the schema provider in your page structure template:

     ```tsx
     import { withStructuredDataProvider } from '@bodiless/schema-org';

       SEO: {
-        _: withStructuredDataProvider as Token,
+        _: withStructuredDataProvider,
       },
     ```